tc39/notes/es9/2018-05/may-23.md

 DE: We changed a funny TDZ thing with class field initializers, making `this` binding initialization a little bit earlier.
 We have Test262 tests for the change.

-WH: Can you explain the “Tweak in `this` TDZ” slide again?
+WH: Can you explain the "Tweak in `this` TDZ" slide again?

 DE:  We're explicitly enabling access to `this` in the initializer, and for other functions that close over `this` that are called from the initializer.